top of page

 Support Us!
 Muddy Ruttzz earns a commission from ✅ affiliate links in this article.
 Learn More

-3 Days Spent in My Driveway To Install Jeep Lift Kit
+Spent 3 Days in My Driveway Installing a Jeep Lift Kit

 Man standing behind Mopar parts crate that has the word Jeep on the top and the Jeep symbol on the front.
 Crate was used to ship lift kit parts and those parts are spread out on a table in a garage with lockers and tool boxes.